jbexta/AgentPilot/README.md

 ## Contributions

-Contributions to OpenAgent are welcome and appreciated.
+Contributions to AgentPilot are welcome and appreciated.
 Please feel free to submit a pull request.